apacheignite/documentation/web-console/local-deployment.md

 * Through the terminal, change the directory to `$IGNITE_HOME/modules/web-console/backend` directory.
 If needed, run `npm install --no-optional` (if dependencies have changed) and run `npm start` to start the backend.
 * Through another terminal, change the directory to '$IGNITE_HOME/modules/web-console/frontend'.
-If needed run `npm install --no-optional` (if dependencies have changed) and run `npm run dev` to start webpack in development mode.
+If needed, run `npm install --no-optional` (if dependencies have changed) and run `npm run dev` to start webpack in development mode.
 * In a browser, open: http://localhost:9000